ist-international/.github/profile/README.md

 # Welcome
-This organisation is moving over to https://github.com/ist-group
+Our organisation has moved over to https://github.com/ist-group You're welcome there to find our repositories!

-Please go there to find our repositories.
+Kind regards, IST Group